Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 These remarks are supported by those of Asma

 There is a noticeable bias against women.
-This is one of the main reasons why these two Moroccan women have worked hard to prove themselves and earn the respect of other surfers.
+This is one of the main reasons why these two Moroccan women sought to prove themselves in order to earn the respect of other surfers.
 In fact, for one of them, this earned her a nickname that was somewhat more flattering than Marwa’s:

 “Do you know what ‘Asma’ means in Arabic?
 It means ‘princess’ (laughs).
 So they used to call me the Princess of Kébir.
 Kébir is a really dangerous neighborhood in Rabat.”